eichith/pyLabLib-cam-control/docs/expanding.rst

     plugins/serv/parameters/ip	127.0.0.1

 After the server is set up and software is started, the server starts automatically.
 If it is running, you can see its status on the bottom of the ``Plugins`` tab.
 It shows the server IP address and port, as well as the number of currently connected clients.
 Several clients can be operating simultaneously.
+It is recommended that the same connection socket should be maintained throughout the session, as some resources (e.g., :ref:`streaming buffer <_expanding_server_requests_stream>`) are local to the given connection.

+.. _expanding_server_message_format:

 General message format
 ~~~~~~~~~~~~~~~~~~~~~~~~~